-Due to current Brexit negotiations, if you wish to travel with your pet after 29th March 2019 you are advised to contact your vet at least 4 months prior to travelling to make sure your pet passport will meet new requirements.
+Due to current Brexit negotiations, if you wish to travel with your pet after Brexit, you are advised to contact your vet at least 4 months prior to travelling to make sure your pet passport will meet new requirements.

 The Pet Travel Scheme allows you to bring your cat, dog or ferret back into the UK from approved countries without spending six months in quarantine.
 Your pet must meet the rules of the Pet Travel Scheme, which depend on the country or territory they will be entering or returning to the UK from.
 Animals which do not meet all the rules will be placed in quarantine until they are deemed healthy and safe.

 Remember, the Pet Travel Scheme only allows you to come back into the UK.

 You still have to comply with the regulations for taking your pet to other countries, if applicable.

 These requirements are to keep the UK free of rabies and a species of tapeworm called Echinococcus multilocularis.
 Both conditions can be fatal if contracted by humans, and at present are not found within the U.K.

 You are responsible for ensuring your pet meets all the requirements for entering the UK.
 Once the criteria have been met, your vet will certify each stage of the preparation process and perform a final health check on your pet before issuing the correct documentation.
 In order to do this your vet must have received additional DEFRA training and the qualification of Official Veterinary Surgeon.

 For your pet to return to the UK from other EU Member States and other approved non-EU countries* there are a number of stages that have to be completed in order to obtain an EU pet passport.